nvmwill/nexmo-developer/_documentation/en/voice/voice-api/guides/connecting-voice-calls-to-an-amazon-lex-bot.md

 * Clone the [lex-reference-connection](https://github.com/nexmo-community/lex-reference-connection) repository from GitHub and follow instructions as described in the readme.
 * Select one of the deployment types as explained in the Running Lex reference connection code section.
-* make a note of the `LEX_REFERENCE_CONNECTION` argument (e.g. xxxx.ngrok.io, or myserver.mycompany.com:40000), as you will need it later.
+* make a note of the `LEX_REFERENCE_CONNECTION` argument (e.g. `xxxx.ngrok.io`, or `myserver.mycompany.com:40000`), as you will need it later.

 ## Set up the Lex sample Voice API Application

 * Clone the [lex-sample-voice-application](https://github.com/nexmo-community/lex-sample-voice-application) repository on GitHub and follow the instructions as described in this repository.
 * Select one of the deployment types as explained in the Running Lex sample Voice API application section.
-* Make a note of the phone number linked to your Voice API application as explained in the _Set Up Your Vonage Voice API Application Credentials and Phone Number_ section, as it will be needed for the next step.
+* Make a note of the phone number linked to your Voice API application as explained in the *Set Up Your Vonage Voice API Application Credentials and Phone Number* section, as it will be needed for the next step.

 ## Interact Via Voice With the Lex Bot